 Adapting To The Time, Climate & Currency

 St Petersburg falls under Russia’s Time Zone 2, meaning it is UTC +3.
 Given that it doesn’t utilise daylight saving, the severity of time difference will vary throughout the two periods of the year.
-For European travellers, it’s unlikely to cause major disruption to routines.
+For European travelers, it’s unlikely to cause major disruption to routines.
 However, Americans will need to prepare for that change.

 Like most of Russia, the capital city has a cold climate.
 This is particularly true in the winter months, with temperatures often dipping to -5 degrees centigrade.
 Snow is quite common too.
 The summertime is a little brighter with up to nine hours of sunlight and temperatures of 22 degrees.